dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Continued to work through the e-book Python Basics: A Practical Introduction to Python 3

 **Thoughts:** I think I'm back on track but I will have to wait until tomorrow to know for sure

+### Day 54: 24 Aug 2019

+**Today's Progress**: Still working through the e-book Python Basics: A Practical Introduction to Python 3, through 6.3

+**Thoughts:** Didn't stay on track but doing the things I need to do to keep going